Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 • Undisclosed commission – If you are not informed that the broker you got earned a certain commission from your loan, then this could mean your loan was unfairly priced.

-• Inflated Interest Rates – Brokers can manipulate the interest rate for their own benefit, meaning you may be overpaying unnecessary interest.
+• Inflated Interest Rates – Brokers can manipulate the interest rate for their own benefit, meaning you may be paying unnecessary interest.

-• Lack of transparency – If Blue Motor Finance or your broker is not able to tell how much interest rate there is, or intentionally omitted key details, then you can use this as grounds for a claim.
+• Lack of transparency – If Blue Motor Finance or your broker is not able to tell what the interest rate is, or intentionally omits key details, then you can use this as grounds for a claim.

-• Unfair financial burden – You can also argue that the finance agreement isn’t in your best interest if you paid more than the due you expected, due to these undisclosed commissions.
+• Unfair financial burden – You can also argue that the finance agreement isn’t in your best interest if you paid more than the due you expected because of these undisclosed commissions.

 Here you need to be specific about what happened, giving all the relevant details.
 See this sample of what you can include in your formal complaint: